tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 Efuns are created to hanldle common, every day function calls, to handle input/output to the internet sockets, and other matters difficult to be dealt with in LPC.
-They are written in C in the game driver and compiled along with the driver before the mud comes up, making them much faster in execution.
+They are written in C in the game driver and compiled along with the driver before the MUD comes up, making them much faster in execution.
 But for your purposes, efun calls are just like calls made to your functions.
 Still, it is important to know two things of any
 efun: 1) what return type does it have, and 2) what parameters of what